duckdb/duckdb-web/docs/archive/0.7/sql/statements/export.md

 ---
+expanded: SQL
 layout: docu
+railroad: statements/export.js
+redirect_from:
+- docs/archive/0.7.1/sql/statements/export
+selected: Documentation/SQL/Export
 title: Export & Import Database
-selected: Documentation/SQL/Export
-expanded: SQL
-railroad: statements/export.js
 ---

 The `EXPORT DATABASE` command allows you to export the contents of the database to a specific directory.
 The `IMPORT DATABASE` command allows you to then read the contents again.

 ### Examples